-Each module includes a short additional lesson for Supervisors (a total of 3 hours) that identifies three key skills from that module that supervisors can help support staff to use in their daily casework practice.
-Lessons include brief discussion about challenges or barriers to using these skills and how supervisors can address them, potential conversation starters to use with staff, one or more video roleplays demonstrating discussions between supervisors and staff to help build or strengthen staff skills or address challenges staff may encounter in using the skills, as well as a summary of tools from the training that can be used.
-A downloadable Supervisor Coaching and Activity Guide also provides supervisors with a variety of activities relating to the three key skill areas identified for each module that supervisors can choose to use with their teams or staff individually.
-Examples of activities include:
+Each module includes a short additional lesson for Supervisors (a total of 3 hours) that identifies three key skills from that module that supervisors can help support staff to use in their daily

-- Team discussion or self-assessments about attitudes, biases, concerns - Use suggested conversation prompts to discuss worker biases about placing children with relative caregivers - Review of a case and discussion/processing of learned concepts - Have workers review an assessment and discuss child's risk and protective factors.
-What additional information would be helpful to have? - Roleplay of applied skills - What conversation starters would workers use with parents to discuss the importance of honoring their child's culture?
-How could workers better prepare or transition a child for a move to prevent abrupt separation and re-traumatization? - Shared activities as a team - Have your team develop a format for Life Books if there is not already one in use.
-Invite a panel to come to team meeting to discuss an issue, share information about a community resource for families. - Application of suggested tools - Have workers use the ACEs survey with prospective parents to assess their trauma history and discuss what they learned.
+Team discussion or self-assessments about attitudes, biases, concerns

+Use suggested conversation prompts to discuss worker biases about placing children with relative caregivers

+Review of a case and discussion/processing of learned concepts

+Have workers review an assessment and discuss child's risk and protective factors.
+What additional information would be helpful to have?

+Roleplay of applied skills

+What conversation starters would workers use with parents to discuss the importance of honoring their child's origins?
+How could workers better prepare or transition a child for a move to prevent abrupt separation and re-traumatization?

+Shared activities as a team

+Have your team develop a format for Life Books if there is not already one in use.
+Invite a panel to come to team meeting to discuss an issue, share information about a community resource for families.

+Application of suggested tools

+Have workers use the ACEs survey with prospective parents to assess their trauma history and discuss what they learned.
 Discuss questions that could be added to your intake/assessment process to better assess a child's trauma history.

 Funded through the Department of Health and Human Services, Administration for Children and Families, Children's Bureau, Grant #90CO1121.
 The contents of this publication do not necessarily reflect the views or policies of the funder, nor does mention of trade names, commercial products or organizations imply endorsement by the U.S. Department of Health and Human Services.
 This information is in the public domain.
 Readers are encouraged to copy and share it, but please credit the National Adoption Competent Mental Health Training Initiative.
+Rev. 1.19